 It is one of the most common neurological conditions in the world.
 Its impact can vary considerably from person to person depending on which part of the brain is affected.
 Epilepsy can affect anyone of any age, gender, race or ethnicity, but is most commonly diagnosed in childhood and in people over the age of 60.

-There are over 40 different types of seizure, but the International League Against Epilepsy (ILAE) has identify 3 main types:
+There are over 40 different types of seizure, but the International League Against Epilepsy (ILAE) has identified 3 main types:

 - generalised onset